Oisota/Breakout/README.markdown

 Breakout
 ========
-A simple breakout clone that I made in order to teach myself about python, pygame, and game development.
+A breakout clone that I made in order to teach myself about python, pygame, and game development.

 **Controls:**